dustinfast/pupil_coords/readme.md

 # pupilpy

-Demonstrates how OpenCV's webcam and classifier functionality can be used to approximate the users eye/nose coordinates in real time.
-Results are displayed as a webcam output overaly:
+Demonstrates using OpenCV's webcam and facial feature classification functionality can be used to easily approximate the users eye/nose coordinates in real time.

+Results are displayed as webcam output:

 ![alt text](https://github.com/dustinfast/pupilpy/blob/master/preview.png "Output Preview")